engineerbaz/DevOps-08-TrainingCourse/README.md

 # DevOps-08-TrainingCourse
-Repo for Batch 08 of DevOps Course with Sherdil IT Academy
+This repository is Repo for Batch 08 of DevOps Course with Sherdil IT Academy

+- Linux
+- Git
+- Ansible
+- Jenkins
+- Docker
+- Kubernetes